Sleep Setup

 • Small basket for sleep essentials (sleep sack, spare sheet).

-• Optional canopy or house frame (avoid strings and keep airflow).
+• Optional canopy or house frame for visual coziness (avoid strings and keep airflow).
+A house frame is decorative — it does not change the functional benefit of the floor bed.

 Common questions (FAQs)